vladimir-ekart/monitoring/README.md

 To start monitoring a certain Spring Boot application, the monitoring shipper package should be imported and initialized as a Filter.
 The shipper then intercepts every request/response from that API and sends a monitoring record over a local network to the collector instance (the collector is not exposed to the public internet).
-The collector then saves this record to the monitoring database (MySql), where it can be accessed via the monitoring api instance.
+The collector then saves this record to the monitoring database (MySQL), where it can be accessed via the monitoring api instance.
 The whole solution is designed to handle monitoring data from multiple services placed into multiple networks.

 ## Monitoring API